wacfeld/portfolio/README.md

 # ddy4yu
 Some of Daniel Yu's code.
 Details listed below.
 Sorted by date, latest to earliest.

+## RC5 - c.
+July 2020 (grade 11)
+- Language: C
+- A program which encrypts a given file using the RC5 block cipher.

 ## Monopoly (C) - c.
 March 2020 (grade 11)
 - Language: C
 - A simulation of the game of Monopoly (everything move-related) to determine the most commonly landed on square.